TheTechOddBug/lon-mirror/README.md

 bounded by explicit limits

-That is the correct end state of OMNIA v1.0.
+That is the correct end state of this foundational cycle.

 ---

 Minimal conclusion

-OMNIA v1.0 is a bounded structural measurement engine.
+lon-mirror preserves the historical and operational core of the OMNIA diagnostics lineage inside the OMNIABASE ecosystem.

-Externally, the clearest way to understand it is this:
+Externally, the clearest way to understand the work preserved here is this:

-OMNIA is a structural trust gate for plausible but fragile outputs.
+the OMNIA lineage is a structural trust gate for plausible but fragile outputs.

 It is strongest where the project currently has real tested perimeter: